 Grow A Plant Or Tree

 Plants are the backbone of our existence.
 Down to the smallest shrub, plants create the oxygen that we breathe and in the case of trees, capture the carbon dioxide that is contributing to global warming.
-Growing a plant could be a great project for your child to take pride in, following the progress of the plant’s development, and in cases of food producing plants, eating the fruits of your child’s labour (quite literally!).
+Growing a plant could be a great project for your child to take pride in, following the progress of the plant’s development, following the progress of the plant's development from a tiny sapling, all the way to when it's grown large and needs the help of a tree surgeon, and in cases of food producing plants, eating the fruits of your child’s labour (quite literally!).

 Many laundry detergents are now being made with sustainability in mind, meaning that clothes can be washed at a much lower heat.
 Using one of these detergents will not only save you huge amounts of money in water and heating bills, but will allow your child to get accustomed to green habits when doing laundry chores.
 Remember, filling your loads to capacity is the most efficient way of washing your clothes, as one large wash will use a considerably less amount of energy than multiple smaller loads.

 One thing that Americans aren’t particularly great at in comparison to our friends in Europe is letting our clothes air dry.
 By drying your clothes on a washing line or on a drying rack, you’re not only completely zeroing energy costs on your drying machine, but you’re also using much less electricity, which is a great lesson to teach your children.
 With the current need for increased energy efficiency, eliminating you dryer, which is not really needed in the first place, could be a great move.
 Depending on the size of your child and drying apparatus, you could use this principle as a chore.